 Coping with the roller coaster of emotions and reactions can seem overwhelming at times.
 That’s why Pikes Peak Hospice offers a variety of support services for adults, teens and children to help explore, understand and express the grief that is unique to you.

-We provide ongoing support through our monthly Journeys newsletters and free literature on specific types of grief, special presentations, and commemorative events.
+Information and support is available in our newsletters, free literature on specific types of grief, special presentations and commemorative events.
 Individual grief counseling by appointment and grief support groups are available for you and your family as you take important steps toward healing.

 Children’s Grief Support